CarolineBastiaens/pharma-declining-student-numbers/README.md

 ### Key insights
-- Three out of four universities face a structural decline in student enrollment
+- Three out of four universities face a structural decline in student enrollment.
-- The University of Leuven has maintained its market share among students entering higher education for the first time, but has seen a sharp drop in the number of graduates
+- The University of Leuven has maintained its market share among students entering higher education for the first time, but has seen a sharp drop in the number of graduates.
-- Ghent University shows recovery after a temporary dip and is the only university showing growth
+- Ghent University shows recovery after a temporary dip and is the only university showing growth.
-- The University of Leuven is experiencing a disproportionally high student attrition rate
+- The University of Leuven is experiencing a disproportionally high student attrition rate.

 ### Limitations